Children Binge Eating: Different Stories but Similar Storylines

 We are just beginning to understand BED in children.
 It is important to recognize the signs and symptoms associated with eating disorders, and binge eating disorders specifically.
 Your child or loved one may first manifest unrelenting anxiety, early depressive signals as diminishing joy, or retraction from normal activities of interest before, or simultaneously with eating behaviors of concern.

 Some key symptoms may include: regularly hiding food, repeatedly eating in secret with feelings of shame and guilt, and an inability to eat without binging to point of uncomfortable fullness.
-A pattern of reaching for food to quell emotions or avoid anxiety provoking thoughts or experiences can develop very early in a child’s life and be unrelenting even with family attempts to redirect.
-At this point it is extremely important to receive guidance to help your child.
+A pattern of reaching for food to quell emotions or avoid anxiety-provoking thoughts or experiences can develop very early in a child’s life and be unrelenting even with family attempts to redirect.
+At this point, it is extremely important to receive guidance to help your child.

 Work with pediatric and health care providers who understand the full spectrum of influences to children binge eating and the importance of working from a multidisciplinary team approach.
-Medical, genetic, nutritional, familial and sociocultural factors must all be considered to inform a best fit for treatment.
+Medical, genetic, nutritional, familial and sociocultural factors must all be considered to inform the best fit for treatment.